nacengineer/trivial_sso/README.md

 The above code creates a hash of data we will be putting in the cookie, generates the cookie, and then sets the cookie in the browser.

-## Decoding a cookie
+### Decoding a cookie

-Retrieve the contents of the cookie by calling decode
+Retrieve the contents of the cookie by calling Api.decode

 ```ruby
 @userdata = TrivialSso::Api.decode(cookies[:sso_login])